Plastic milk bottle as compatible Jura container Hack

 Idea

-At the time I was looking for a solution (with a custom 3D printed) milk adapter, the new Jura milk Carafe was released.
-This Jura Carafe has a removable milk adapter (actually two, a white and black one)!
+At the time I was looking for a solution milk adapter, the new Jura milk Carafe was released.
+I first looked at a custom 3D printed adapter, but you need special plastic which is also suitable for food.
+This Jura Carafe has a removable milk adapter (actually two, a white and a black one)!
 A bit expensive for only the adapter but exactly what I need!
 It’s still cheaper than buying, maintaining and refilling a powered Jura milk cooler.

 The Jura Carafe uses an 8 mm wide stainless steel tube, so I need that but a longer version of it.
 I found it on AliExpress, a 6 mm stainless steel tube with a length of 215 mm.